Scalable Sample-to-Population Estimation of Hyperbolic Space Models for Hypergraphs: Computational Settings

-The proposed models and methods are implemented in the {\tt R} package $\mathtt{hyperspace}$, which is provided as part of the replication package.
-Most routines of this package are implemented in {\tt C++} and imported to {\tt R} using the {\tt R} package {\tt Rcpp} \citepsupp{rcpp}.
-The experiments were carried out on a server running {\tt R} version 4.4.1 under Red Hat Enterprise Linux 8.10.
+The proposed models and methods are implemented in {\tt R} package $\mathtt{hyperspace}$, which is included in the replication package.
+Most routines of {\tt R} package $\mathtt{hyperspace}$ are implemented in {\tt C++} and imported to {\tt R} using {\tt R} package {\tt Rcpp} \citepsupp{rcpp}.
+The experiments were carried out on a Red Hat Enterprise Linux 8.10 server running {\tt R} version 4.4.1.
 We used 100 cores and approximately 60 GB of RAM.

 \bibliographystylesupp{chicago} \bibliographysupp{base}